 Human free testosterone saliva ELISA kit is an accurate in vitro quantitative method for detecting unconjugated free testosterone (17beta-hydroxy-4-androstene-3-one) in human saliva samples.
 This assay has a minimum sensitivity detection limit of 2.2 pg/ml.

-Testosterone is a C19 steroid hormone that is mainly produced in the leydig cells of the testes of males and in smaller quantities formed in the ovaries of females.
+Testosterone is a C19 steroid hormone that is produced in the leydig cells of the testes of males and in smaller quantities formed in the ovaries of females.
 It is known to play vital functions during the development of the male reproductive tissues, bone mass, hair growth, sexual function, supporting increased muscles, stamina, cardiovascular health and the general well-being of the immune system.
-The determination of testosterone has been useful in diagnosing and treating disorders that involve androgens.
+It is useful in diagnosing and treating disorders that involve androgens.
 These include primary or secondary hypogonadism, disorders originating from testicular problems, defects of the hypothalamus and pituitary glands.
 Other disorders are impotence in males, virilization (masculinization) due to tumors, hirsutism (excessive hair) in females, adrenogenital syndroms and polycystic ovaries.

-In both males and females a large quantity of testosterone is produced from the conversion of circulating androstenedione, DHEA and DHEA-S. It also displays a diurnal rhythm where the highest levels are seen in the morning and the lowest around midnight.
-Generally adult males usually have around 10-20 fold higher testosterone plasma concentrations present when compared to females.
-During circulation it is found that the main part of testosterone is bound to plasma proteins for example sex hormone binding globulin (SHBG) and albumin.
-Only a small portion approx. 1-2 % of the testosterone is unbound or free, this represents the biologically active form.
-In the cells a large quantity of this hormone can be converted to 5a-dihydrotestosterone, the free testosterone can also be released via the salivary glands.
-There is a direct correlation between the level of testosterone in saliva and the level of free testosterone present in plasma.
-This salivary testosterone ELISA kit is only specifically designed to be used for saliva samples.
+Testosterone displays a diurnal rhythm where the highest levels are seen in the morning and the lowest around midnight.
+Generally adult males usually have around 10-20 fold higher plasma concentrations present when compared to females.
+During circulation it is found that the main part is bound to plasma proteins for example sex hormone binding globulin (SHBG) and albumin.
+Only a small portion approx. 1-2 % is unbound or free, this represents the biologically active form.

 All reagents supplied need to be stored at 2 °C – 8 °C, unopened reagents will retain reactivity until expiration date.
 Do not use reagents beyond this date.